shaunday/ToDos/Action Items.md

 * JWT
 * You can add cancellation tokens or timeout policies to retry/wait delays.
-* On permanent disconnect, prompt UI to notify the user or retry manually.

 ---

 ## SignalR HOST

 * API Versioning
-* Implement SignalR hub for real-time task updates services.AddSignalR().AddHubOptions(opts =>
+  services.AddSignalR().AddHubOptions(opts =>
   {
   opts.KeepAliveInterval = TimeSpan.FromSeconds(30);